plotly/plotly.py-docs/python/templates.md

 ```

 #### Registering themes as named templates
-The examples above construct and configure a `Template` object and then pass that object as the template specification to graph object figures (as the `layout.template` property) or plotly express functions (as the `template` keyword argument).
+The examples above construct and configure a `Template` object and then pass that object as the template specification to graph object figures (as the `layout.template` property) or Plotly Express functions (as the `template` keyword argument).
 It is also possible to register custom templates by name so that the name itself can be used to refer to the template.
 To register a template, use dictionary-style assignment to associate the template object with a name in the `plotly.io.templates` configuration object.

 Here is an example of registering the draft watermark template from the previous sections as a template named `"draft"`.
 Then a graph object figure is created with the draft template specified by name.